speed47/btrfs-list/README.md

 If no [mountpoint] is specified, display info for all btrfs filesystems.

   -h, --help                 display this message
-  -d, --debug                enable debug output
+      --debug                enable debug output
   -q, --quiet                silence the quota disabled & quota rescan warnings
+      --version              display version info
-      --color=WHEN           colorize the output; WHEN can be 'never', 'always', or 'auto' (default, colorize if STDOUT is a term) -n, --no-color             synonym of --color=never -H, --no-header            hide header from output
+      --color=WHEN           colorize the output; WHEN can be 'never', 'always', or 'auto' (default is:
+                               colorize if STDOUT is a term) -n, --no-color             synonym of --color=never
+      --bright               use bright colors (better for dark terminals) -H, --no-header            hide header from output -r, --raw                  show raw numbers instead of human-readable --btrfs-binary BIN     path to the btrfs binary to use instead of using the first binary found in the PATH

   -s, --hide-snap            hide all snapshots
   -S, --snap-only            only show snapshots
+  -d, --deleted              show deleted parents of orphaned snapshots
       --snap-min-excl SIZE   hide snapshots whose exclusively allocated extents take up less space than SIZE
       --snap-max-excl SIZE   hide snapshots whose exclusively allocated extents